Technical Review by

 A percentage tag can be added to any of the actionable policies already listed (p=none, p=quarantine, or p=reject).
 For example, if a pct=25 tag is added to a p=quarantine policy, only 25% of the emails that fail the DMARC check will be quarantined.
 The other 75% can either be rejected or face no remediation.
 The benefit of this tag is that you can gradually roll out newer policies (by adjusting the percentage of emails that are affected) whilst monitoring the reject/accept rates.
 You can continue to monitor rejection rates, whilst shifting to more robust remediation, without the risk of many of your emails being incorrectly identified, and therefore having the wrong remediation enacted.

 DMARC benefits both the domain owner and the email recipients by coordinating the methods for verifying email authenticity.
-Here are some of the main reasons your business might want to consider implementing a DMARC solution:
+Here are some of the main reasons your organization might want to consider implementing a DMARC solution:

 Standardized Remediation